 John’s first story of strategic gifting began by meeting someone he knew had the potential to be extremely valuable to his business, and possibly turn into a mentor.

-While talking at conference, he discovered this man was going to be visiting John’s hometown of Cleveland, Ohio, and that he was planning on doing a lot of shopping at his favorite store, Brooks Brothers.
+While talking at a conference, he discovered this man was going to be visiting John’s hometown of Cleveland, Ohio, and that he was planning on doing a lot of shopping at his favorite store, Brooks Brothers.

 John went out on a limb and asked him for his shirt size with a promise to send him a single shirt.
 The guy thought it was more than strange to be asked for his shirt size a few minutes into a conversation, but he obliged, and also agreed to dinner and a basketball game when he came to town.